imsouza/stock-mngmt/README.md

 # Inv Mngmt

-An stock management app for academic purposes
+A stock management app for academic purposes

 ## Features